Lezgian language: Consonants

 There are 54 consonants in Lezgian.
 Characters to the right are the letters of the Lezgian Cyrillic Alphabet.
-Note that aspiration is not normally indicated in the orthography, despite the fact that it is phonemic.
+Aspiration is not normally indicated in the orthography, despite the fact that it is phonemic.

 Alphabets

 Lezgian has been written in several different alphabets over the course of its history.
-These alphabets have been based on three scripts: Arabic (before 1928), Latin (1928–38), and Cyrillic (1938–present).
+These alphabets have been based on three scripts: Arabic (before 1928), Latin (1928–1938), and Cyrillic (1938–present).

 The Lezgian Cyrillic alphabet is as follows:

-The Latin alphabet was as follows:

 Grammar

 Lezgian is unusual for a Northeast Caucasian language in not having noun classes (also called "grammatical gender").
 Standard Lezgian grammar features 18 grammatical cases, produced by agglutinating suffixes, of which 12 are still used in spoken conversation.